mattmessinger/boise-angularjs-gae-demo/README.md

  server - this is a python app that hosts the ui and api server

-Development:

-UI:

 To build and run the UI:

   # one time setup
   > cd ui